 The original ‘OV’ chose to modify its name, dropping the words “national” and “bank” as it became ‘Ohio Valley Financial Group.’

 Reality Check: This is a cautionary tale to all those financial institutions who erroneously presumed they safely owned their trademarks – forever.
 Wrong.
-Just because you’ve had your name for 100+ years doesn’t mean anything – even from the USPTO’s perspective.

 It is your burden and responsibility to protect your trademarks, and if you let someone else use your name (or something similar) for too long, you will forfeit your right — forever — to exclusively use that name.